Hurricane Maria death toll is thousands higher than official count, study says

 “Our estimates also indicate that mortality rates stayed high throughout the rest of the year,” the researchers wrote.

-While the official death toll remains at 64, several news organizations had already been placing the number of island deaths from Hurricane Maria at more than 1,000.
-And after months of pressure, the Puerto Rican government ordered a review of the deaths and called in George Washington University to lead an independent, in-depth review of the death toll.
-Their findings have yet to be released.
+While the official death toll remains at 64, several news organizations had already placed the number of island deaths from Hurricane Maria at more than 1,000.
+And after months of pressure, the Puerto Rican government ordered an independent in-depth review of the death toll, calling in George Washington University to lead it.

-In a statement on the new study, Carlos R. Mercader, executive director of the Puerto Rico Federal Affairs Administration, commented:
+In a statement on the new study, Carlos R. Mercader, executive director of the Puerto Rico Federal Affairs Administration, said:

-Just one month ago, an island-wide blackout hit the island — seven months after the storm.
+Just a month ago, an island-wide blackout hit the island — seven months after the storm.

+The mayor of San Juan, Carmen Yulín Cruz, an outspoken critic of the local and federal response to the hurricane, said in a series of tweets that the estimated death toll was "unthinkable" and asked if the government of Gov. Ricardo Rosselló will now believe the numbers are higher.

+"There are many deaths caused by poor crisis management," she tweeted.
+Adding in another post, "It took too long to understand the need for an appropriate response was NOT about politics but about saving lives."